Some people choose to buy, but most just hop right back where they came from, unconvinced that you truly have the solution to their problems.

 Leverage the entire narrative

 CTA buttons carry little value on their own if they’re not supported by quality content.
 It’s important to keep in mind that a CTA is the culmination of a story, the grand finale to an inspiring narrative, and everything you write before it serves to add value and a purpose to that little button.
 This means that you need to prioritize content creation and leverage the entire narrative to incentivize website visitors to click on your CTAs.
-And the best way to do that is to create a personalized experience and connect with your visitors on a deeper level.
+And the best way to do that is to create a landing page with a personalized experience and connect with your visitors on a deeper level.

 Depending on your target demographic, you need to optimize the language, tone of voice, as well as the personality of your content to truly resonate with your audience.
 You can’t expect Gen Z-ers to click on your CTAs if the content uses Boomer language, nor will the millennials stick around if you’re using too much Gen-Z slang.
 What’s more, make sure to address your audience personally, and research their pain-points thoroughly to make the content that much more relevant.